kaszczesny/robustified-rototranslation/README.md

 AGH University of Science and Technology, Department of Telecommunications.
 Supervisor: Jarosław Bułat, PhD.

+The algorithm is based on code and paper by J.J.
+Tarrio & S. Pedre.

 # Installation
 Run `./install.sh` (without sudo - because we don't want the build files to be owned by root).
 It will:
  * install dependencies and tools,